 This post may contain affiliate links.
 Please read my disclosure policy.

-I was feeling all un-continental that I sometimes prefer to skip that second baking until an Italian friend told me that plenty of Italians skip it as well, or only bake them until they are a little crunchy.
-Crunchy or soft, the combo of 3 kinds of ginger in these is just amazing with the chocolate on top.
+I was feeling like a crude American because I sometimes prefer to skip that second baking to keep them kind of soft.
+But, an Italian friend told me that plenty of Italians skip it as well, or only bake them until they are a little crunchy.
+I guess I’m on trend after all.
+Crunchy or soft, the combo of 3 kinds of ginger in these is just amazing.
+Then the combo of different chocolate drizzles is a great contrast with the ginger.
+I love chocolate and ginger together, like in these Whole Wheat Gingerbread Brownies.

-It is great to have some of these in your freezer for unexpected company – in just a short time, you can have them sliced, baked and drizzled.
+It is great to have some of these in your freezer for the unexpected visitor.
+In just a short time, you can have them sliced, baked, and drizzled.
 It’s a pretty impressive treat, for anyone, expected or not!

 Ginger Nut Biscotti